-The undersigned does hereby certify to the governing board of the District as follows:

-- 1. That I am a representative of (Contractor), currently under contract ("Contract") with the District; that I am familiar with the facts herein certified and am authorized and qualified to execute this certificate on behalf of the Contractor. - Contractor certifies that it has taken the following actions with respect to the construction project which is the subject of the Contract: INITIAL APPROPRIATE PARAGRAPHS

-The Contractor has complied with the fingerprinting requirements of Education Code section 45125.1 with respect to all Contractor's employees and all of its Subcontractors' employees who may have contact with District pupils in the course of providing services pursuant to the Contract, and the California Department of Justice has determined that none of those employees has been convicted of a felony, as that term is defined in Education Code section 45122.1.
-A complete and accurate list of Contractor's employees and of all of its subcontractors' employees who may come in contact with District pupils during the course and scope of the Contract is attached hereto; and/or

-Pursuant to Education Code section 45125.2, Contractor has installed or will install, prior to commencement of Work, a physical barrier at the Work Site, that will limit contact between Contractor's employees and District pupils at all times; and/or

-Pursuant to Education Code section 45125.2, Contractor certifies that all employees will be under the continual supervision of, and monitored by, an employee of the Contractor who the California Department of Justice has ascertained has not been convicted of a violent or serious felony.
-The name and title of the employee who will be supervising Contractor's employees and its subcontractors' employees is
+2. CERTIF The unders FICATION signed does hereby certify to the governing board of the District as follows: curr here t I am a representative of(Contractor), rently under contract ("Contract") with the District; that I am familiar with the facts are certified and am authorized and qualified to execute this certificate on behalf of Contractor. cons tractor certifies that it has taken the following actions with respect to the struction project which is the subject of the Contract: INITIAL APPROPRIATE RAGRAPHS 1 The Contractor has complied with the fingerprinting requirements of Education Code section 45125.1 with respect to all Contractor's employees and all of its Subcontractors' employees who may have contact with District pupils in the course of providing services pursuant to the Contract, and the California Department of Justice has determined that none of those employees has been convicted of a felony, as that term is defined in Education Code section 45122.1.
+A complete and accurate list of Contractor's employees and of all of its subcontractors' employees who may come in contact with District pupils during the course and scope of the Contract is attached hereto; and/or Pursuant to Education Code section 45125.2, Contractor has installed or will install, prior to commencement of Work, a physical barrier at the Work Site, that will limit contact between Contractor's employees and District pupils at all times; and/or (Pursuant to Education Code section 45125.2, Contractor certifies that all employees will be under the continual supervision of, and monitored by, an employee of the Contractor who the California Department of Justice has ascertained has not been convicted of a violent or serious felony.
+The name and title of the employee who will be supervising Contractor's employees and its subcontractors' employees is I Name: - Title: No employee and/or subcontractor or supplier of any tier of Contract shall come in contact with the District pupils.